 |Rated:||From 16 years|

-Cindy (Christina Hendricks) and Mike (Martin Henderson) want to spend another family weekend with their children Kinsey (Bailee Madison) and Luke (Lewis Pullman) in a remote trailer park before the rebellious Kinsey is sent to a boarding school.
-The mood is tense, but the couple gives everything to loosen up the situation.
-But there is little time for that after they arrive in the deserted caravan park.
-Because suddenly the family is chased by a trio of masked killers who seem to know only one goal: all to kill before the night is over…
+Cindy (Christina Hendricks) and Mike (Martin Henderson) want to spend one more family weekend with their children Kinsey (Bailee Madison) and Luke (Lewis Pullman) at a remote trailer park before the rebellious Kinsey is to be sent away to boarding school.
+Tempers flare, but the couple do their best to lighten things up.
+But there's little time for that after they arrive at the deserted trailer park.
+For suddenly the family is being hunted by a trio of masked killers who seem to know only one goal: to kill everyone before the night is over.

 An article by Frankfurt-Tipp